attributes-unlimited/html-au/articles/primeagen-htmx-lit.md

 # Primeagen Dislikes of lit-html

+In his video he states what he does not like about lit-html.
+I'm contrasting those comments to evaluate html-au

 ## Compile Step

-No compile step is needed.
+No compile step is needed for html-au

 Setup is simply importing the library and observing a top level element like document.body.